By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 What To Do With Leftover Egg Whites: Mini Pastel Meringues

-In one of my favourite cookbooks from last year, Polpetto Head Chef Florence Knight’s first cookbook One: A cook and her cupboard thee is a recipe for Maple Custard Tart that I have been itching to try.
+In one of my favourite cookbooks from last year, Polpetto Head Chef Florence Knight’s first cookbook One: A cook and her cupboard (ad) there is a recipe for Maple Custard Tart that I have been itching to try.
 The recipe list is pretty basic; a sweet pastry tart case, maple syrup, 9 medium egg yolks, double cream and some freshly grated nutmeg.

 Also today, as an alternative to the second half of the story about these meringues (no one wants to hear about me crying with my head in my hands on the back porch after the first batch turned into marshmallow fluff rather than actual meringue) I’m going to let you into a little secret.
 While I love eating, photographing and generally looking at pretty sweet things, I’m not the happiest bunny in the kitchen when I’m making them.
 Given the choice, with the exception of bread which I love making, if you give me the option between cooking something and baking something, I’ll choose to cook every single time.
-There is a reason why only roughly 1/4 of the recipes on this blog are for sweets.
+There is a reason why only roughly 1/4 of the recipes on this blog are for sweets!
 Where I am totally comfortable trying new things on the savoury side of things, and they have a great success rate, when sweet things happen I sometimes panic, we get failures, and I feel rather disheartened no matter how hard I try.
 Just don’t even ask me about sweet pastry.

-However, because I had the leftover egg whites from making the tart (for which I only got the pastry shell good enough to use on the second attempt) and I’ve had this beautiful glass display jar the guys over at Out There Interiors sent me eons ago sitting around waiting for me to make something sweet to go inside, I knew that meringues needed to happen, and for some reason only known to myself rather than doing my usual Mary Berry recipe, I wanted to try the slightly more complicated but prettier technique in London cake boutique Peggy Porchen’s Boutique Baking book I gave my mother for her birthday last year.
+However, because I had the leftover egg whites from making the tart (for which I only got the pastry shell good enough to use on the second attempt) and I’ve had this beautiful glass display jar the guys over at Out There Interiors sent me eons ago sitting around waiting for me to make something sweet to go inside, I knew that meringues needed to happen, and for some reason only known to myself rather than doing my usual Mary Berry recipe, I wanted to try the slightly more complicated but prettier technique in London cake boutique Peggy Porchen’s Boutique Baking book (ad) I gave my mother for her birthday last year.

 These pretty pastel meringue kisses are a lovely way to use up leftover egg whites.

-- 3 Large Egg Whites (100g / 3.5 oz)
+3 Large Egg Whites (100g / 3.5 oz)

-- Pinch of Salt
+Pinch of Salt

-- 100g (3.5 oz) White Caster (Superfine) Sugar
+100g (3.5 oz) White Caster (Superfine) Sugar

-- 1 tsp Vanilla Extract
+1 tsp Vanilla Extract

-- 100g (3.5 oz) Icing (Confectioners) Sugar
+100g (3.5 oz) Icing (Confectioners) Sugar

-- Pink, Blue & Yellow Liquid Food Colouring
+Pink, Blue & Yellow Liquid Food Colouring

-- Pre-heat the oven to 80 degrees celsius (175 degrees fahrenheit) and line three baking trays with parchment.
+Pre-heat the oven to 80 degrees celsius (175 degrees fahrenheit) and line three baking trays with parchment.
 Once my meringue is made, I like to put a little tab under each corner to stop the paper curling up, or blowing up in the fan oven.

-- In a standing mixer fitted with a balloon whisk attachment (I have a cream Kenwood K-Mix) whisk the egg whites and a pinch of salt on high until the whites start to get a little stiff.
+In a standing mixer fitted with a balloon whisk attachment (I have a cream Kenwood K-Mix) whisk the egg whites and a pinch of salt on high until the whites start to get a little stiff.

-- With the mixer still running, gradually spoon in the caster sugar until it is all incorporated.
+With the mixer still running, gradually spoon in the caster sugar until it is all incorporated.

-- Whisk the eggs until thick and glossy, and when you pull the whisk attachment up out of the mix all the eggs stick to it and don’t drop back down.
+Whisk the eggs until thick and glossy, and when you pull the whisk attachment up out of the mix all the eggs stick to it and don’t drop back down.

-- With a rubber spatula, fold in the icing sugar and the vanilla extract until it is all combined.
+With a rubber spatula, fold in the icing sugar and the vanilla extract until it is all combined.

-- Divide the mixture up into three, and fold pink colouring into one (drop by drop as the colour can be added, but not removed!) into one.
+Divide the mixture up into three, and fold pink colouring into one (drop by drop as the colour can be added, but not removed!) into one.
 Fold blue into another, adding little drops of yellow also to make it more of an aqua than the harsh blue you usually get in the bottle.

-- Pipe the three different colours onto the baking sheet a few centimetres apart using a piping bag (I use disposable ones) and a star shaped nozzle.
+Pipe the three different colours onto the baking sheet a few centimetres apart using a piping bag (I use disposable ones) and a star shaped nozzle.

-- Bake for two hours, then turn off the oven leaving the meringues inside, without opening the door until the oven is cold.
+Bake for two hours, then turn off the oven leaving the meringues inside, without opening the door until the oven is cold.
 Store in an air tight container and at a cool constant temperature (I’ve had melting meringue before!)